 Victoria Hills MRTPI, FICE, Chief Executive, Royal Town Planning Institute

-Victoria joined the RTPI in April 2018 and utilises her 20 years' experience and expertise in the fields of planning, transport and organisational leadership and development to drive forward the vision and strategic priorities for the 25,000 member strong RTPI.
-Victoria is making the case for investing in planning and planners, to deliver quality outcomes for future generations to come, and put planning centre stage.
+Victoria joined the RTPI in April 2018 and utilises her 21 years' experience and expertise in the fields of planning, transport and organisational leadership and development to drive forward the vision and strategic priorities for the 25,000 member strong RTPI.
+At a time when the profile of town planning and placemaking has never been higher, Victoria is enjoyed to playing her part in making the case for investing in planning and planners, to deliver and preserve quality places and the environment for future generations to come, putting planning centre stage.

 Sue Illman, Managing Director, Illman Young Landscape Design Ltd